DTJF/libpruio/src/doc/_3_pins.md

 and documented, but unflexible.
 There is no fixed border between them, ie. you can prepare multiple settings for some pins, and single settings for the others.
 Anyway, you have to know each pin configuration before boot.
-The tools (device tree compiler) are not very reliable.
+And the necessary tools (device tree compiler, capemgr) are not very reliable.
 Debuggung is a mess.

 In contrast the loadable kernel module (LKM) is flexible and fast in executation speed.
 You need not prepare the pins before boot.
 Instead you can access all pins at runtime.
-It shortens the boot time and has a small memory footprint.
-But you can more easy raise conflicts with other systems, and a false configuration may damage your CPU.
+You can switch on or off that feature at run-time.
+It has a short boot time and a small memory footprint.
+But you can more easy raise conflicts with other systems.

+\Proj checks in the constructor PruIo:PruIo() if the LKM is available, and uses it when found.
+Otherwise it checks for settings provided by an universal overlay.
+If neither of them are present, it works with the current pin settings and throughs errors when the programm tries to change them.

 ## Custom overlay ## {#sSecCustom}